FEniCS/basix/INSTALL.md

 ### C++

-Basix depends on [`xtl`](https://github.com/xtensor-stack/xtl), BLAS and LAPACK.
-CMake can download xtl if it cannot be found.
+Basix requires a C++20 compiler and depends on BLAS and LAPACK.

 ### Python

 When using the standard install approach all build and runtime dependencies for the C++ and Python parts of Basix will be fetched automatically.

 Building the Python interface requires [`pybind11`](https://github.com/pybind/pybind11).